codingboop/satellite-port-detection/README.md

 Alternative implementations exploring different geometric approaches are available in the alternative folder.
 The codebase has been enhanced with LLMs while preserving the core mathematical logic.

-Excited to share this implementation with the community! 🚀✨
+Excited to share this implementation with you! 🚀✨

 ~ Adithya S